-With a graduation rate exceeding the District, State of Florida and U.S. Average at 100%, students at the school received over \$150,000 in scholarships to Universities throughout the United States.
-Somerset students received Florida Medallion Scholarships.
+With a graduation rate exceeding the District, State of Florida and U.S. Average, students at the school received over \$150,000 in scholarships to Universities throughout the United States.
 Most impressively, Somerset Academy High School has been listed among the top schools in the Nation by Newsweek magazine, as well as US News and World Report.